hack4impact-upenn/onward-survey/README.md

 ##### Configuring Enviromental Variable

-Create file called ".env.development" in root directory, it should look like the following:
+Create file called ".env.development" in "./config", it should look something like the following:

 ```
 ATLAS_URI=mongodb-connection-string-placeholder
 JWT_SECRET=my-secret-jwt-key-placeholder
+SENDGRID_API_KEY=xxxxxxxxxxxxxxxxxx
+SENDGRID_EMAIL=xxxxxxxxxxxxxxxxxx
+CLIENT_URL=xxxxxxxxxxxxxxxxxx
 ```

 Then, create another file called ".env" in "src/client", it should look like the following.
 Note this is only needed for Development, and not needed for Production.